RLemmond/Boring-Lecture-Project/README.md

 ## Description

-_This project is a webpage dedicated to learning about The authors favorite and least favorit places in the world.
-It inclused photos, links to locations._
+_This project is a webpage dedicated to learning about the authors favorite and least favorite locations in the world.
+It includes photos, and links to locations._

 ## Setup/Installation Requirements